Resource recovery: Sustainability

-In 2010, CNBC aired the documentary Trash Inc: The Secret Life of Garbage about waste, what happens to it when it's "thrown away", and its impact on the world.
+In 2010, CNBC aired the documentary Trash Inc: The Secret Life of Garbage about waste, what happens to it when it is "thrown away", and its impact on the world.

 The United Nations set 17 Sustainable Development Goals (SDG) in 2015.
 SDG 12, for "responsible consumption and production", measures progress against 11 targets with 13 indicators.
 Targets 3, 4, and 5 focus on waste generation across food and chemicals.